I’m a Celebrity campmates left red-faced as Nigel Farage bares it all

 Meanwhile, I’m a Celebrity viewers have been similarly shocked to see Farage’s behind.

-Some asked the more subtle questions: “Why is Nigel Farage’s arse on my screen again?”
+Some asked the more subtle questions: “Why is Nigel Farage’s a*** on my screen again?”

-“Didn’t have #danielleharold saying #NigelFarage has a nice arse in my 2023 bingo card,” another Twitter/X user remarked.
+“Didn’t have #danielleharold saying #NigelFarage has a nice a*** in my 2023 bingo card,” another Twitter/X user remarked.

 Another made a joke about Farage’s unpopularity following his Brexit campaign: “This is NOT what we meant when we said we wanted to see the back of Nigel Farage.”

-Farage’s appearance on the reality TV competition has sparked heated debate after #BoycottImACelebrity began trending on social media.
+Farage’s appearance on the reality TV competition has been the subject of vibrant debate on social media with #BoycottImACelebrity trending on Twitter/X.

 After the 2023 launch episode, viewing figures showed a huge loss of two million viewers on last year.